Kochi City Police: District Head Quarters Camp

 In addition, 3 major squads are maintained at District Head Quarters.

+The Kochi City DHQ is under command of a Commandant, and assisted by deputy/assistant commandants.

 TEAR GAS SQUAD: A Tear Gas Squad is functioning at DHQ Kochi City to deal with emergency situations.

 BOMB SQUAD: The trained Bomb Squad unit is functioning under Kochi City Police.

 DOG SQUAD: Dog Squad Units of District Head Quarters, Ernakulam and Thrippunithura are functioning under the charge of one SI.
 5 Sniffer Dogs and 3 Tracker Dogs are available in this Squad.

 City Traffic Police

 Kochi City Traffic Police, is a semi-autonomous body with 2 Assistant Commissioners taking the lead.
 There are 2 divisions, the Regulatory Office located near Central Police Station(Traffic West) and second at Edappally (Traffic East).

+Traffic management is handled mainly through two Traffic Enforcement Units (TEUs) headed by Inspectors of Police: Traffic Enforcement Unit (West) at Kacherippadi near the High Court, and Traffic Enforcement Unit (East) at Edappally.
+Additionally, there are traffic wings functioning at Thripunithura and Mattanchery to manage traffic regulation and enforcement in their respective areas.